brandur/sorg/content/drafts/postgres-atomicity.md

 log" in Postgres lingo) to achieve this durability.
-Every committed change is written and flushed to disk, and even in the event of sudden termination, Postgres can replay what it finds in the WAL to recover any changes didn't make it into its data files.
+Every committed change is written and flushed to disk, and even in the event of sudden termination, Postgres can replay what it finds in the WAL to recover any changes that didn't make it into its data files.

 `RecordTransactionCommit` from the snippet above handles getting a change to the WAL: